GaetanoPiazzolla/gaetanopiazzolla.github.io/_posts/2025-22-06-proxy-pattern-spring.md

   - Java
 ---

-_Disclaimer: This article was written with a small aid of LLMs (Claude and ChatGPT)_

----

 Last week, I was debugging a production issue that had me stumped for hours.
 A critical transaction wasn't rolling back when it should have, even though the method was clearly annotated with `@Transactional`.